-Each employer agrees to pay a proportionate share of the vacation pay of each watchman working in the amount of and the eligibility for such vacation to be fixed in accordance with SecVACATIONS SECTION 10 tion 10, and the individual share of each employer to be determined as follows:
+Each employer agrees to pay a proportionate share of the vacation pay of each watchman working in the amount of and

 - (1) The individual employer will be liable for a share of the vacation pay payable to every watchman; - (2) The Pacific Maritime Association shall be the disbursing agent under this Agreement and shall make vacation checks available in the same manner as regular pay checks are made available in each port area.
-Vacation checks will be a available for distribution in the first week of March of the calendar year in which the vacations are paid.
+Vacation checks will be available for distribution in the first week of March of the calendar year in which the vacations are paid.
 (This means the first full payroll week in March.); - (3) In addition to the regular distribution of vacation pay checks as set forth above, there shall be two additional vacation pay distributions for vacation benefits earned in the current year for new retirees only.
 Such distributions shall occur in the first full payroll week in August and in the first full payroll week in December.
 These current year computations made in August and December shall be based on the prior average port hours; - (4) Any public port or commission may become a party to this vacation agreement by notifying the Union and the Association, prior to the first day of the calendar year in which the vacation is to be taken.
 Similarly, any or all the Armed Services may become parties.
-In the event that one or more public ports or Armed Services becomes a party to the agreement, said port(s) or Service(s) shall be placed in the same status as a individual employer member of the Pacific Maritime Association for all the purposes of this Agreement; - (5) Nonmember employers may participate in the vacation plan in accordance with the condition thereon fixed by the Association.
+In the event that one or more public ports or Armed Services becomes a party to the agreement, said port(s) or Service(s) shall be placed in the same status as a individual employer member of the Pacific Maritime Association for all the purposes of this Agreement;